algmon/the-fashion-queen-agent/README.md

 ![](./showcase/1.png)
 ![](./showcase/2.png)

+## agent theoretical aspects
+## agent practical aspects
 ## agent technical aspects
-## unified framework for both hardware and software - a conceptual model
+### unified framework for both hardware and software - a conceptual model
 * ROS and Genesis for simulation

-## unified framework for internal and external - a conceptual model
+### unified framework for internal and external - a conceptual model
 * Tools such as sequential models, neural network etc to simulate the perception, planning and actions in fashion env

-## unified framework for agents with env - a conceptual model
+### unified framework for agents with env - a conceptual model
 * Tools to communicate for collaboration and competition
 * Be harmony and be respected to the env
 * Learning from the env

-## unified framework for live and beauty - a conceptual model
+### unified framework for live and beauty - a conceptual model
 * Beyond phisical, there is beauty.
 * pruning
 ## our proposed methamatical models
 * the turning fashion machine
 * the deep fashion neural network

-## code
+### code
 * SEND an email to mama.xiao@suanfamama.com for detail inquiries

 ## project & product name